 Let’s say you get a job filing TPS reports in a cubicle at Initech Software Solutions.
 It turns out that you can do the TPS reports in less than a quarter of the time the company expects them to take, so you spend all of the extra time you suddenly have reading articles on Medium.
 The person that hired you would probably fire you, or give you extra work, or reduce your hours, if they knew that you were doing this, but if they don’t know and can’t find out — you’re really good at minimizing your browser whenever your supervisor appears — then they can’t do anything about it (this is the information asymmetry), so the position is more a source of owned than borrowed power.
 You’ve exploited an information asymmetry to acquire owned power, which you’ve then used to be paid for reading Medium articles.

 As power borrowers are incentivized to maximize the information asymmetry between themselves and their lenders, borrowing and lending power is inherently adversarial.
 Power lenders are thus incentivized to spy on their borrowers to minimize information asymmetries.
-The ability of a system to lend power without losing ownership of it thus increases as the difficulty and cost of surveillance decreases.
+The ability of a system to lend power while still keeping ownership of it thus increases as the difficulty and cost of surveillance decreases.
 Likewise, the ability of a borrowed power system to accomplish the goals of its creator increases with the system’s ability to minimize the information asymmetries within the organization.
-For example, if Initech has a system that records its employees computer activity, you will be much less able to read articles instead of filing TPS reports, thus making the position more borrowed.
+For example, if Initech has a system that records its employees computer activity, you will be much less able to read articles instead of filing TPS reports, thus making the position afford more borrowed than owned power.

-While exploiting information asymmetries is the primary one, there are other methods for defending borrowed power (though many of them will exploit a similar mechanic).
-One is to make yourself less replaceable to the lender.
-If they want a something done that only you can do, this gives you leverage over them.
+While exploiting information asymmetries is the primary method, there are other ways to defend borrowed power (though many of them will exploit a similar mechanism).
+One tactic is to make yourself less replaceable to the lender.
+If they want something done that only you can do, this gives you leverage over them.
 You can also do things, like building trust, that cause the lender to decrease their level of surveillance.
 There are many other strategies of this sort.